Term 1, Term 2 and Term 3

 Apply innovative and sustainable practices to the property development and construction process

 There are ever-increasing employment opportunities locally and globally for those who have advanced skills and knowledge in both construction management and property development.
-During your study you will develop a deep understanding of how the two areas are interrelated and what is required to manage complex projects in these fields.
+Through this double master's program, you will develop a deep understanding of how the two areas are interrelated and what is required to manage complex projects in these fields.

 You will learn practical ways to integrate cutting-edge smart technologies and sustainable approaches to construction and property projects and conduct research into high-performance products and systems.